hyundai-robotics/doc-hi6-sdk/book.md

 ## Execution mode and continue mode

-Let’s take a look at the flow chart below.
+Let's take a look at the flow chart below.
 There are two modes where the ${cont_model} host calls the robot language commands: execution mode and continue mode.
 In continue mode, the host calls the command again.

 The host calls commands in execution mode first.
 In most cases, individual commands perform their operations and end immediately, while the host completes the handling of the commands after confirming that it is not in continue mode.
 <br></br>